matthiasdiener/matthiasdiener.github.io/cv.md

 - ACM Transactions on Architecture and Code Optimization (TACO).
 - ACM Transactions on Modeling and Performance Evaluation of Computing Systems (ToMPECS).
 - ACM Transactions on Parallel Computing (TOPC).
+- ACM Transactions on Emerging Topics in Computing (TETCSI).
 - IEEE Transactions on Parallel and Distributed Systems (TPDS).
 - IEEE Access.
 - Concurrency and Computation: Practice and Experience.